Performing Table Joins (QGIS3)¶

 In the Layer Styling panel, select

 Graduatedfrom the drop-down menu.
 As we are looking to create a population density map, we want to assign different color to each census tract feature based on the population density.
-We have the population in the HD01_VD01 field, but we don't have population density in any fields to select as the Value.
-Fortunately, QGIS allows us to input an expression here.
-Click Expression button.
+We have the population in the Estimate!!Total!!Total population field, and the area field in ALAND.
+Click Expression button, to compute the percentage of total population in each cencus tract.

 When creating a thematic (choropleth) map such as this, it is important to normalize the values you are mapping.
 Mapping total counts per polygon is not correct.
 It is important to normalize the values dividing by the area.
 If you are displaying totals such as crime, you can normalize them by dividing by total population, thus mapping crime rate and not crime.
 Learn more